Berkeley-CS61B/website-sp24/projects/proj3/index.md

 found [here](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html).

-Your project should only use standard java libraries (imported from java.\*) or any libraries we provided with your repo.
+Your project should only use standard java libraries (imported from java.\*) or any libraries we provided with your repo and `library-sp24`.
 Your final submission for 3B and 3C should not use any external libraries other than the ones provided in the skeleton.

 {: .warning}